 Stadia has two tiers of service.
-The basic tier serves up 1080p quality; stereo sound is free to use and won’t be available until next year.
-The Stadia Pro tier is priced at $10 a month, nets you 4K HDR quality, brings 5.1 surround sound, and has perks like free games and game discounts (the details of the latter two are still sketchy).
+The basic tier serves up 1080p quality with stereo sound; unfortunately, it’s not yet available.
+The Stadia Pro tier is priced at $10 a month, nets you 4K HDR quality, brings 5.1 surround sound, and has perks like free games and game discounts.

 This isn’t an all-in-one game library like Xbox Game Pass, so the “Netflix for games” comparison falls apart.
-Aside from the “free” games included with Stadia Pro, you’ll have to buy the Stadia version of each game you want to play from Stadia’s store.
+Aside from a handful of “free” games included with Stadia Pro, you’ll have to buy the Stadia version of each game you want to play from Stadia’s store.

 Confusion comes in the fine print.
 You can play on your TV, but at launch, you’ll need a Google Chromecast Ultra.
-You can play on a phone, but at launch, you’ll need a Google Pixel 2, 3, 3a, or 4.
+You can play on a phone, but you’ll need a support Android phone.
 You can play on your PC, but only in the Chrome browser.

 There’s more.
 PC users can play at launch, but they can’t play at 4K with HDR.
 That’s not coming until 2020.
-The Google Stadia controller works wirelessly with the Chromecast Ultra, but the phone and PC require a wired connection to the controller.
+There’s an entire table devoted to listing the various ways Stadia devices and game controllers work (or don’t work) together.
 You can’t buy games on the TV.
 You can only do that on your phone’s Stadia app.

 Stadia has a caveat for every situation.

 Even access is confusing.
-Stadia is launching today, but only if you ordered either the $129 Founder’s Edition, or purchase the similarly priced Premiere Edition.
+Stadia has launched, but only if you ordered either the $129 Founder’s Edition, or purchase the similarly priced Premiere Edition.
 That comes with a Chromecast Ultra, a controller, and three months of Stadia Pro.
 Don’t want the hardware?
-Then you can’t play until next year, even if you’re willing to pay for Stadia Pro.
+Then you can’t play for now, even if you’re willing to pay for Stadia Pro.